 The primary method of therapy that I use is called Acceptance and Commitment Therapy (ACT), which is the most recent wave of the cognitive behavioral therapies.
 This approach to therapy can help you be more present, relate to your thoughts and feelings differently, live in alignment with your values, and find greater meaning and purpose in your life.

 Regardless of if you’re seeking in-person or online counseling, our first session will be held at my office in Houston, TX.
 When you arrive at our suite, simply take a seat in our waiting room and make yourself at home.

-When you arrive, please have a seat in our waiting room and make yourself at home (don’t worry, we’ve got plenty of up-to-date magazines and other literature to keep you occupied!).
-At your appointment time, I’ll come out to greet you, walk you back to my office, and maybe even grab you a cup of coffee or tea along the way, if you’d like.
-During the session, you’ll get a chance to share about what’s going on and why you’re seeking help at this time.
-If all goes well, we’ll decide how often we should meet and what issues we’ll work on together.
+At your appointment time, I’ll come out to greet you and walk you back to my office.
+During the session, you’ll get a chance to share about what’s going on and why you’re coming to counseling at this point in time.
+Together, we’ll decide how often we should meet and create a plan for your treatment going forward.